-Hello Breakfast!
-Ordinary French toast gets a major upgrade with a few exciting coconut additions.
-This fluffy french toast is made with creamy coconut milk and then it gets more real coconut flavor from pure coconut extract.
-Then it’s cooked until perfectly golden and drenched with an irresistible, deliciously sweet coconut syrup (which again is full of real coconut flavor from coconut milk and extract) and to finish it’s sprinkled with what more but the real thing, shredded sweetened coconut.
+Hello weekend breakfast!
+This Coconut French Toast with Coconut Syrup has got to be hands down one of the best breakfasts around!
+Ordinary French toast gets a major upgrade with a few delicious coconut additions.
+It’s made with creamy coconut milk and then it gets more real coconut flavor from pure coconut extract.
+Then it’s cooked until perfectly golden brown and drenched with an irresistible, deliciously sweet coconut syrup – which by the way is also just as delicious on pancakes and waffles.

 Coconut French Toast with Coconut Syrup

-- 1/2 cup canned coconut milk , well shaken
+- 1 cup canned lite coconut milk , well shaken

 - 1 cup granulated sugar